- State of New York

 - Whitney Museum of American Art, Independent Study Program, 1998.
 Van Lier Fellow

 - Cornell Law School, J.D., 2006

-My legal experience includes advising visual and performing artists, private foundations, public charities, and non-profit arts organizations on matters involving intellectual property (copyright, trademark), drafting and negotiating contractual agreements, public art commissions, authentication disputes, moral rights, free speech, and artist-gallery disputes.
+My legal experience includes advising visual and performing artists, private foundations, public charities, and non-profit arts organizations on matters involving intellectual property (copyright, trademark), negotiating and drafting contractual agreements, public art commissions, authentication disputes, moral rights, free speech, and artist-gallery disputes.

 I have also worked on an important appeal under the Visual Artists Rights Act of 1990 on behalf of the Swiss installation artist Christoph Büchel in the artist’s highly-publicized dispute with the Massachusetts Museum of Contemporary Art.
 I also co-wrote amicus briefs for the Seventh Circuit Court of Appeals and the United States Supreme Court regarding another high-profile moral rights case, Chapman Kelley vs. Chicago Park District, in support of artist Chapman Kelley.

 From 2006 to 2012, I was the Director of Education and Associate Director for Volunteer Lawyers for the Arts in New York City, where I advised and represented visual and performing artists and arts organizations.
 I have over twelve years experience teaching art, critical theory, and law at the college or university level, and have had a contemporary art practice since 1994.